 What is the format for Billie Jean King Cup?

 Billie Jean King Cup introduced a new tournament format for 2020 that is somewhat similar to the new-look Davis Cup.
 The six-day Billie Jean King Cup Finals taking place November 7-12, 2023 will have 12 teams competing for the title.

 Nine of those teams advanced from the 2023 Qualifiers, which took place April 14-15.
 They will join Switzerland and Australia (the 2022 finalists) in the field.

 The 12 teams in the 2023 Finals will be divided into four groups of three.
 After a round robin within the groups, the top team in each group advances to the semifinals.
 The winners of those matches face off for the trophy.
 All ties in the Finals consist of two singles matches and a doubles match.

 The Billie Jean King Cup Qualifiers take place during the spring.
 Each tie between two nations consists of two singles matches and a doubles match on day one followed by two reverse singles matches on day two.

 When are the next Davis Cup and Billie Jean King Cup matchups?

-What role do Davis Cup and Billie Jean King Cup play in the Olympic qualification process?
+How do Davis Cup and Billie Jean King Cup impact the Olympics?